Events

 February

 Join Drs.
-William Mahrt and Jennifer Donelson-Nowicka as we read Pius XII’s 1955 encyclical on sacred music.
-In addition to the content of the document, we’ll discuss the background for the document, the impact it had on the liturgical movement, and its implications for the practice and understanding of sacred music today.
+William Mahrt and Jennifer Donelson-Nowicka as we read the 1967 Instruction from the Sacred Congregation of Rites on the implementation of Sacrosanctum Concilium in the realm of sacred music.
+In addition to the content of the document, we’ll discuss the background for the document, its current legislative status, and its implications for the practice and understanding of sacred music today.

 }